cosmos/sdk-tutorials/academy/4-my-own-chain/ignitecli.md

 $ npm run serve
 ```

 Navigate to [localhost:8080](http://localhost:8080/).
 On the client side no wallets have been created or imported yet.
 Load Alice's wallet in the GUI to have some tokens.
-You will need to use the mnemonic for Alice which you can find in the output of the `starport chain serve` command.
+You will need to use the mnemonic for Alice which you can find in the output of the `ignite chain serve` command.
 Copy and paste it to _import a wallet_.

 Now you should see the balance of Alice's account and can act on her behalf.